-The inaugural year of CPI Akademie Retail was launched during the spring of 2019.
+The inaugural year of CPI Akademie Retail was launched in the spring of 2019.
 It attracted the participation of almost 170 shops.
 “With the feedback from the initial year, we were able to further develop the project and include even more extensive practical training.
 We are also acquainted with areas viewed by salespeople as especially demanding and therefore deserving extra attention.
 The approach we used in the first year has definitely shown its worth, combining workshops for shop managers and educational online video courses for all salespeople,” said Petra Knoblochová, who is responsible for the Akademie project inside CPI Property Group.
 “We see increasing interest in the project with the number of participants enrolling this year easily topping last year’s figure.
 We are really delighted by that.
-It demonstrates that salespeople are seeking further education and knowledge, it’s just a matter of providing the right opportunity,” she added.
+It demonstrates that salespeople are seeking further education and knowledge, it’s just a matter of providing the right opportunity.” she added.

 The inaugural edition of the project took place in 2019 across nine CPI Property Group shopping centres.
 For 2020, the project is expanding to 13 malls, therefore covering almost the entire portfolio of the Group.
 Just as in 2019, CPI Akademie Retail will focus mainly on improving the customer experience and the basic sales skills standard.
 As an addition in 2020, the program will also cover the handling of difficult situations and responding to complaints.
 Another goal for this year is to intensify cooperation not just between the shopping centres and the brands represented in them but also between the centres and individual salespeople.